Gloo - The Memory Company

 But after numerous early morning visits to the park I was struck by the fact that everyone I met was able to recall Mambo's name, regardless of how briefly they had met the fluffy fella - or how long ago.

+Not that impressive you may think, until you consider that this particular park is doggy heaven, a hang-out to literally hundreds of mutts.
 (So much so that the dogs have even organised their own Christmas party, according to posters stuck up around the park by one of the clever pooches).

 Needless to say I was intrigued.